projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 aspects of a device including its I/O, interrupts, DMA, and configuration.
 There are three typical device virtualization methods: emulation, para-virtualization, and passthrough.
-Both emulation and passthrough are used in ACRN project.
-Device emulation is discussed in :ref:`hld-io-emulation` and device passthrough will be discussed here.
+All emulation, para-virtualization and passthrough are used in ACRN project.
+Device emulation is discussed in :ref:`hld-io-emulation`, para-virtualization is discussed in :ref:`hld-virtio-devices` and device passthrough will be discussed here.

 In the ACRN project, device emulation means emulating all existing hardware resource through a software component device model running in the